The Gross Law Firm Reminds Shareholders of a Lead Plaintiff Deadline of October 14, 2025 in KinderCare Learning Companies, Inc. Lawsuit – KLC

-BEW YORK, Sept.
-15, 2025 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of KinderCare Learning Companies, Inc. (NYSE: KLC).
+NEW YORK, Sept.
+18, 2025 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of KinderCare Learning Companies, Inc. (NYSE: KLC).

 Shareholders who purchased shares of KLC during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.